sjl/.plan/README.markdown

 Dropbox on this machine since Dropbox is a pile of garbage now.
 Maybe it's time to shave that yak and set up some kind of `rsync` based syncing solution for the bulk of my files.

+## 2020-10-26

+Finally got around to merging some `hg-prompt` patches.
+They add Python 3 compatibility, but break Python 2 compatibility because it used `bytes(foo, 'utf-8')` which breaks with an inscrutable error in Python 2:

+    Python 2.7.17 (default, Sep 30 2020, 13:38:04)
+    [GCC 7.5.0] on linux2
+    Type "help", "copyright", "credits" or "license" for more information.
+    >>> bytes('foo', 'utf-8')
+    Traceback (most recent call last):
+    File "<stdin>", line 1, in <module>
+    TypeError: str() takes at most 1 argument (2 given)

+I'm calling `bytes`, not `str`, what the fuck are you talking about, Python?
+Eventually I found `bytes(foo.encode('utf-8'))` which will work in both.
+I'm glad I don't use this language any more.